What is a Miller Trust?

 How Miller Trust Work?

 A Miller Trust can only hold the applicant’s income.
-No other resources should be transferred to the trust.
-Every month, the Trustee of the Miller Trust will make certain distributions:
+You should not transfer any other resources to the trust.
+Every month, after the income is deposited in the trust, the Trustee of the Miller Trust will make certain distributions:

 - Personal Needs Allowance.
 Under current law, the personal needs allowance is $60.
 The Trustee should distribute this amount to the beneficiary once each month.

 - Spousal Maintenance.
 If the beneficiary has a spouse, the trustee can distribute a monthly maintenance needs allowance to the spouse.
-In 2024, the allowance is $3,853.00.
+In 2025, the allowance is $$3,948.00.
 Like the income cap, the allowance varies year to year.
-The Trustee can distribute a portion of the income received by the trust to a spouse each month in order to reach this monthly cap.

 - Medical Payments.
-The Trustee must pay medical expenses not subject to payment by a third party, and the cost of long-term care provided to the beneficiary by the end of each month.
+The Trustee must pay uncovered medical expenses and the cost of long-term care from the trust by the end of each month.

 An attorney can help you decide whether a Miller Trust is the right solution for your family, draft a trust that complies with Medicaid rules, and advise you on how to properly administer the trust.